 Antioxidants!
 Free radicals!

 We hear about these everywhere, but I think I can speak on behalf of most of the population when saying I wouldn’t have any idea of how to actually define them.
-Usually we think on this level: antioxidants= good, free radicals= danger zone.
+Usually, we think on this level: antioxidants= good, free radicals= danger zone.
 Luckily, we’re going to break this all down.

-Let’s talk molecules
+Let’s talk about molecules

 The human body goes through a bunch of chemical reactions that we usually refer to as metabolism.
 Molecules need stability which requires the right amount of electrons.
 If it loses an electron, it becomes unstable and can become a free radical.